ybalkind/davidklaing.github.io/_posts/2020-01-10-40-ways-to-improve-at-chess.md

 ---
 layout: post
 title: "40 ways to improve at chess, if you're a beginner"
-description: Adapted from my Threadapalooza effort
+description: Lessons from my obsession in 2019.
 categories: "blog"
 published: true
 ---